neemiasjnr/drone-aws-role-auth/README.md

 #### plugin_credentials (optional)

-Use the admin credentials as Drone Secrets and pass the PLUGIN_CREDENTIALS as environment variable.
+Save a env variable on Drone Secrets containing the credentials to generate the session tokens.
 The secret should be saved using this pattern:

 ```
 AWS_ACCESS_KEY_ID.AWS_SECRET_ACCESS_KEY
 ```

-This is useful for open souce projects that uses Cloud Drone, and you don't have the option of saving the /.aws/credentials file hosted on machine.
+This is useful for open souce projects that uses Cloud Drone, and you can't save the /.aws/credentials file on the hosted machine.

 ## Drone configuration examples